ozzie-lam/rebyte-docs/guide/overview.md

 Agents are building blocks for assistants.
 They can be customized to perform specific tasks, such as data retrieval, document generation, or data analysis, main idea behind agent is to capture proprietary knowledge and automate repetitive tasks within your organization.

-Here are some example agents:
+Here are some example tools:

 * Answering questions about your company's financial data from a predefined xlsx file
 * Analyzing market trends from some Twitter accounts
 * Call internal APIs to retrieve data from your company's database

-You can think of agents as a way to encapsulate your company's knowledge and processes into reusable components that can be used by your assistants.
-Agent concept is similar to the concept of "skills" or "tools" in other AI assistant platforms, or flow engineering.
+You can think of tools as a way to encapsulate your company's knowledge and processes into reusable components that can be used by your assistants.
+Tool concept is similar to the concept of "skills" or "tools" in other AI assistant platforms, or flow engineering.

 ### Actions